majisti/boilerplate/README.md

 To run the entire setup with tests: `make ci`

 # Testing with Behaviour Driven Development
-You can run all tests using `make test`.
+You can run all tests using `ENV=test make test`.
 This will run the whole testing pyramid, such as Acceptance, Functional, Integration and Unit tests

 The project is setup to be tested using BDD techniques.
 It is far from perfect